Northwest Justice Summit – A Retrospective

 The 2019 Pacific Northwest Justice Summit served more than 100 faith leaders from 20 congregations.
 UUs and other faith-based activists began arriving Friday evening, October 11th, and weary travelers were welcomed with dinner provided by our hosts at Olympia UU Congregation.

-Friday evening’s pre-event began with the profound honor of hearing Willie Frank III (Nisqually Tribal Council) and Peggen Frank (Executive Director of Salmon .)
+Friday evening’s pre-event began with the profound honor of hearing Willie Frank III (Nisqually Tribal Council) and Peggen Frank (Executive Director of Salmon Defense .)
 They each gave personalized reviews of the documentary film, As Long As Rivers Run, revealed some of how their personal lives related to those events, and shared their calls for action to protect the rights of indigenous people and with them our natural world.

 As a beautiful Fall morning dawned on Saturday, October 12, Summit attendees from across Washington and northern Oregon launched the summit with an early morning traveling feast featuring Justice Fair exhibits, light breakfast, and presentations from the following important organizations: Backbone Campaign, Earth Ministry, Meaningful Movies Project, OUUC Learning Right Relations Team, RESULTS, Sierra Club, UUs for Justice in the Middle East, UU Ministry for Earth, UUs for a Just Economic Community.
 Thanks from all Summit attendees to these organizers who provided information and insights about their good work to heal the world.